maurizi/Geoclock/README.md

 Geoclock
 ========

-An Android app to change your alarm clock settings based on your location
+An Android app to change your alarm clock settings based on your location.

+**Why?**
+- Don't worry about your alarms annoying you if you're up earlier than normal and already away from home
+- Spending the night with a partner who lives closer to your work?
+Set a different alarm for their apartment and sleep in longer

 Development
 -----------